occopus/docs/sphinx/source/user/features.rst

 Manual scaling
 --------------

-Scale your nodes up or down anytime by a single command :ref:`Jump to the scale command <api-user_scalecommand>`
+Scale your nodes up or down anytime by a single command.
+:ref:`Jump to the scale command <api-user_scalecommand>`

 Multiple node implementations